tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 Boundary conditions
 -------------------

-Different boundary conditions can be implemented for Elasticity simulations, by  means  of  the  block  Contact.
+Different boundary conditions can be implemented for Elasticity simulations, by  means  of  the  block  ``Contact``.

   * ``Surface force``